rawdanowicz/pokemon-catcher/README.md

 # <img src="https://github.com/rawdanowiczdev/pokemon-catcher/blob/main/src/assets/pokeball-footer.png?raw=true">  PokemonCatcher

 My recruitment task for TechMinds sp. z o.o., built with **Angular CLI** (version 11.0.4).
 App is accessible for screen-reader-only users.
 I have tested it with keyboard and NVDA and it gives a full experience also for people limited to these tools.
-It's responsive on all type of devices both portrait and landscape view.
+It's responsive on all types of devices both portrait and landscape view.
 To avoid unnecessary redirects there's a custom **404** error page with home button.
 For even better user experience you can *install* it on your device thanks to **PWA** capabilities.

 ## Technologies